-JUDGES:
+Judges:

-Judging a competition is a very difficult job and any judge should be commended for taking on the task.
-For the ITLS Trauma Competition and for clarity, the term judge is used in a generic fashion and is inclusive of persons providing feedback, timekeeping and any other function.
+Judging a competition is a very difficult job and any judge is to be commended for taking on the task.
+For the ITLS Trauma Competition and for clarity, the term judge is used in a generic fashion and is inclusive of any and all persons providing feedback, timekeeping and any other function.